apache/phoenix-connectors/phoenix5-spark3/README.md

 - The Data Source API does not support passing custom Phoenix settings in configuration, you must create the DataFrame or RDD directly if you need fine-grained configuration.
 - No support for aggregate or distinct functions (http://phoenix.apache.org/phoenix_mr.html)

-## Limitations of the Spark3 connector comapred to the Spark2 Connector

-- Non-uppercase column names cannot be used for mapping DataFrames.
-(PHOENIX-6668)
-- When writing to a DataFrame, every SQL column in the table must be specified.
-(PHOENIX-6667)

 ## Deprecated Usages